Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Proofs of

-For proving the lemma we show that $\E(V-\Tilde{V}|\FF)\geq0$, which implies the result by using the law of iterated expectations.
-We do this by an exhaustive sample path analysis establishing the inequality for all possible events in $\FF$.
-The first thing to notice is that if $P_{i_1}=P_{i_2}=0$, then $V$ and $\Tilde{V}$ are identical.
-Indeed, both $i_1$ and $i_2$ will not be hired, and $Z_i=\Tilde{Z}_i$ for the remaining candidates.
-If it is the case that $P_{i_1}=1$ and $P_{i_2}=0$, then $V$ and $\Tilde{V}$ have the same expectation.
-Indeed, the values of $Y_{i_2}$ and $\Tilde{Y}_{i_2}$ won't have any effect on the candidates hired by the algorithm.
+\textbf{Case 2: $P_{i_1}=1, P_{i_2}=0$.} If this is the case, then $V$ and $\Tilde{V}$ have the same expectation.
+Indeed, the values of $Y_{i_2}$ and $\Tilde{Y}_{i_2}$ will not have any effect on the applicants hired by the algorithm.
 The only difference in the selection could be made by $Y_{i_1}$ and $\Tilde{Y_{i_1}}$, which have the same marginal distribution, so the expectation is equal.
-The same argument works to establish that $V$ and $\Tilde{V}$ have the same expectation when $P_{j_1}=0$ and $P_{j_2}=1$.